aalicardi/Election_Analysis/README.md

 - total number of votes
 - total number of votes for each candidate
 - winning candidate by popular vote
+- voter turnout for each county
+- county with highest voter turnout
+- percentage of votes that each county obtained from total
 ## Election Audit Results

 - How many votes were cast in this congressional election?